SynHub/syn-bot-channels-samples/README.md

 This sample project demonstrates how SIML and OSCOVA based bots can be deployed to Telegram for textual conversation.

-**3. WebChannelSample**
+**3. WidgetChannelSample**

-This is a *legacy* project that demonstrates how a simple widget based web assistant can be deployed on your ASP.NET Website.
+This sample project demonstrates how SIML and OSCOVA based bots can be deployed on your ASP.NET Website via a Widget interface.